zothedev/Library-Project/README.md

 Users also have the ability to add a book to the library using the NEW BOOK button which prompts the user using a <dialog> box.

 Finally, each rendered book has 2 buttons to manage the book.
 The first is a delete book button and the second is a toggle read status button (which changes the read status of the book).

+## Class Implementation Branch

+On the branch "class_implementation", I refactored the Book constructor to use the ES6 class format instead of plain constructors.